luetkemj/jsrlt/tutorial/part5.md

 };
 ```

-Everytime this function runs we test if it's the player's turn AND they have pushed a key `userInput`.
+Every time this function runs we test if it's the player's turn AND they have pushed a key `userInput`.
 If both of those are true, we run our player systems and set playerTurn to false.
 If playerTurn is false, we run our monster systems giving them a turn.

 If it's the player's turn but they haven't push a key yet, the loop just goes back around without doing anything.
 It's a no-op.